Participatory budgeting is cancelled for 2021

 How Participatory Budgeting has worked

-For over 15 years, the Participatory Budgeting (PB) process has given Toronto Community Housing tenants the opportunity to decide how to spend funds to improve their communities.
+For over 15 years, the Participatory Budgeting (PB) process has given Toronto Community Housing tenants the opportunity to decide how to spend funds to improve their buildings, developments, and communities.

 Phase one: Identify local needs